annarufas/matlab-BATS-time-series-analysis/README.md

 | 16  | plotVariableOverTime.m    | Plot time-series data (not ODV style plot)   |
 | 17  | plotTrends.m              | Plot to visualise trends over time (not ODV style plot)    |
 | 19  | plotCycles.m              | Plot to visualise periodic cycles in the data  (not ODV style plot)  |

-## Cite as

-If you use this repository in your research, please cite it as:

-> Rufas, A. (2024). annarufas/matlab-BATS-time-series-analysis: Initial release (v1.0.0) [collection].
-Zenodo. https://doi.org/10.5281/zenodo.14316960